onap/doc/docs/platform/architecture/index.rst

 that manage resources in the execution environment corresponding to their assigned controlled domain such as cloud computing resources (SDN-C).
-The Virtual Function Controller (VF-C) and SO NFVO provide an ETSI NFV compliant NFV-O function that is responsible for lifecycle management of virtual services and the associated physical COTS server infrastructure.
+The Virtual Function Controller (VF-C) and SO NFVO provide an ETSI NFV compliant NFVO function that is responsible for lifecycle management of virtual services and the associated physical COTS server infrastructure.
 VF-C provides a generic VNFM capability, and both VF-C and SO NFVO integrate with external VNFMs and VIMs as part of an NFV MANO stack.